 A: Once a possible on the-job illness is reported to a supervisor, nurse, manager, secretary, or anyone to whom an employee would reasonably be expected to report an injury or illness, the First Report of Injury must be completed and filed.
 Please reach out to these individuals and explain the importance of ensuring they tell administration immediately upon learning of any possible on-the-job injury or illness.

 Need more guidance?

-If you have questions about coronavirus and workers’ compensation coverage, contact Workers’ Compensation Program Consultant Laura Romaine at Laura.Romaine@tasb.org.
+For more guidance on navigating COVID-19 and workers' compensation claims, watch our on-demand webinar or reach out to Workers’ Compensation Program Consultant Laura Romaine at Laura.Romaine@tasb.org.
 TASB Legal, Policy, and HR Services also compiled a list of frequently asked personnel-related questions for reference.